nachoaIvarez/flexbox-react/README.md

 <p align="center"><big>
 Unopinionated, standard compilant flexbox components.
 You don&#39;t need to learn any propietary syntax.
 If you know how to use flexbox, you know how to use flexbox-react components.

+No hardcoded/unnecesary vendor prefixes, by autoprefixer.

+No need to import any new stylesheet or to add any styles to your existing stylesheets.
+It works out of the box, just by using the component.

+Minimal.
+It has no dependencies.
 </big></p>